Important Account Opening Information

 Postdated checks - A postdated check is one which bears a date later than the date on which the check is written.
 We may properly pay and charge your account for a postdated check even though payment was made before the date of the check, unless we have received written notice of the postdating in time to have a reasonable opportunity to act.
 Because we process checks mechanically, your notice will not be effective and we will not be liable for failing to honor your notice unless it precisely identifies the number, date, amount and payee of the item.

 Checks and withdrawal rules - If you do not purchase your check blanks from us, you must be certain that we approve the check blanks you purchase.
 We may refuse any withdrawal or transfer request which you attempt on forms not approved by us or by any method we do not specifically permit.
-We may refuse any withdrawal or transfer request which is greater in number than the frequency permitted, or which is for an amount greater or less than any withdrawal limitations.
+We may refuse any withdrawal or transfer request which is greater in number than the frequency permitted by our policy, or which is for an amount greater or less than any withdrawal limitations.
 We will use the date the transaction is completed by us (as opposed to the date you initiate it) to apply the frequency limitations.
 In addition, we may place limitations on the account until your identity is verified.

 If we are presented with an item drawn against your account that would be a “substitute check,” as defined by law, but for an error or defect in the item introduced in the substitute check creation process, you agree that we may pay such item.

-Cash Withdrawals - We recommend that you take care when making large cash withdrawals as carrying large amounts of cash may pose a danger to your personal safety.
+Cash Withdrawals - We recommend that you take care when making large cash withdrawals because carrying large amounts of cash may pose a danger to your personal safety.
 As an alternative to making a large cash withdrawal, you may want to consider a cashier's check or similar instrument.
 You assume full responsibility of any loss in the event the cash you withdraw is lost, stolen, or destroyed.
-You agree to hold us harmless fro any loss you incur as a result of your decision to withdraw funds in the form of cash.
+You agree to hold us harmless from any loss you incur as a result of your decision to withdraw funds in the form of cash.

 Multiple signatures, electronic check conversion, and similar transactions - An electronic check conversion transaction is a transaction where a check or similar item is converted into an electronic fund transfer as defined in the Electronic Fund Transfers regulation.
 In these types of transactions the check or similar item is either removed from circulation (truncated) or given back to you.
 As a result, we have no opportunity to review the signatures or otherwise examine the original check or item.
 You agree that, as to these or any items as to which we have no opportunity to examine the signatures, you waive any requirement of multiple signatures.

-Notice of withdrawal - We reserve the right to require not less than 7 days’ notice in writing before each withdrawal from an interest-bearing account other than a time deposit, or demand deposit, or from any other savings account as defined by Regulation D. (The law requires us to reserve this right, but it is not our general policy to use it.)
+Notice of withdrawal - We reserve the right to require not less than 7 days’ notice in writing before each withdrawal from an interest-bearing account, other than a time deposit, or demand deposit, or from any other savings account as defined by Regulation D. (The law requires us to reserve this right, but it is not our general policy to use it.)
 Withdrawals from a time account prior to maturity or prior to any notice period may be restricted and may be subject to penalty.
 See your notice of penalty for early withdrawal.

 Understanding and Avoiding Overdraft and Non-Sufficient (NSF) Returned Item Fees